 The presence of cobalt is what creates the blue in these gorgeous gems.
 What is cobalt and how is it capable of turning a gemstone blue?
 Cobalt occurs naturally in the earth’s crust, and it is a silver-toned metal.

 The silver in cobalt is capable of performing wonderful tricks!
 When light hits cobalt, it reflects in a bluish tone.
 In addition to copious amounts of cobalt, blue spinel contains an abundance of iron, which strengthens the dimension of visible color.
 When these gems have a high concentration of iron, they become deep ocean blue rather than light, aqua tones.
+Without the presence of Iron these stones can have a steely color commonly called Grey Spinel.

 How The Mixture of Elements Illuminates Color